s-estay/Books/README.md

 ## 2019 (11)
 - Det är något som inte stämmer (svenska) - Martina Haag (2015)
 - **Life 3.0** (engelska) - Max Tegmark (2017)

+> (There're) two kind of optimism.
+First there's the unconditional kind, such as the positive expectation that the Sun will rise tomorrow morning.
+Then there's what (is) called *mindful optimism*, which is the expectation that good things will happen if you plan carefully and work hard for them. (...)
+To be a successful mindful optimist, it's crucial to develop positive visions for the future. (...)
+After all, why sacrify something you have if you can't imagine the even greater gain that this will provide?
+(We should be encouraged) to think about what sort of future (we) *want* rather than merely what sort of future (we) *fear*.

 - **Doktor Glas** (svenska) - Hjalmar Söderberg (1905)
 - Nyckeln (svenska) - Mats Strandberg & Sara Bergmark Elfgren (2013)
 - **Eld** (svenska) - Mats Strandberg & Sara Bergmark Elfgren (2012)